 We want to help you with a little self-improvement.
 What does “improvement” mean in this context?
 It means transforming your blog from obligatory set dressing to legitimate lead generator.
 It means converting visitors into customers.
 What does it not mean?
 It doesn’t mean driving traffic to your blog, as some might think.
 Rather, we believe in building a blog audience.

-5 Resolutions for Building a Blog Audience in 2015
+5 Resolutions for Building a Blog Audience

 Nobody likes traffic, but everybody loves an audience.
 The difference is more than connotative: Driving traffic to your blog results in stats.
 Building a blog audience results in sales.